 - Students who applied for financial aid for the previous academic year may re-apply at www.fafsa.gov.
 Sign in with your Federal PIN and click on the option to complete a Renewal Application.
 Make sure to select the appropriate academic year.

-We encourage you to view the Financial Aid Handbook for details regarding grants, loans, and workstudy.
+We encourage you to view the Financial Aid Handbook for details regarding grants, work study and loans.

 Important FAFSA Tips